zearp/OptiHack/README.md

 ```

 CAN'T DO:
-* Audio over DisplayPort is only working on one port.
-The port closest to the PS/2 ports on 7020 SSF machines.
-This seems to be by design.
 * SideCar.
 Tried the patches to enable it and it works but it's not smooth and iPad display glitches when the image is moving.
 Good as photo frame only :p
 * DRM for stuff like Netflix and Amazon Prime [require a dGPU](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.Chart.md).
 Bummer, but not a deal breaker for me personally.
 I do wonder why on my old MacBook I can play Prime Video in 1080p in Safari on a HD4000.
 Somehow DRM works fine there.